-I've listed the products that I often recommend to patients.
+I’ve listed the products that I often recommend to patients.
+Proceeds from our Amazon Affiliate links help support this webpage and free workbook.

 I frequently monitor a patient’s voiding posture.
 Often times kids are very stiff while voiding because they are afraid of falling in.
 If they are “hovering” they will have a harder time emptying their bladder completely.
 This smaller seat helps them relax.